 Separation anxiety, also known as separation protest, occurs when your child becomes aware of object permanence — that something continues to exist when it can’t be seen or heard, including their parents.
 So, they know that when you leave the room or drop them off at a childcare facility, you’re still “around” somewhere.
 However, your toddler doesn’t understand the concept of time.
 They have no idea when you’ll be back!
 A few minutes can seem like hours, and a few hours can seem like forever.
 As a result, they feel insecure and can get scared since they know they depend on you.
 That’s why they break down when you tell them “night-night,” or cling to your legs to try to keep you from leaving the house.

-Separation anxiety in children typically occurs around 6 to 9 months of age, peaks around 15 to 18 months, and drops off sometime around 3 years old.
+Separation anxiety in children typically occurs around six to nine months of age, peaks around 15 to 18 months, and drops off sometime around three years old.
 In some cases, a child may skip separation anxiety in infancy and start demonstrating anxiety around 15 months.
-Other parents might see their children experience anxiety as infants and get better with it, only for separation anxiety to resurface at 18 months… and then come back again around age 2.
-Some children might require less dependence on their parents at age 3, while another 3-year-old could still feel the ache of separation anxiety.
+Other parents might see their children experience anxiety as infants and get better with it, only for separation anxiety to resurface at 18 months… and then come back again around age two.
+Some children might require less dependence on their parents at age three, while another three-year-old could still feel the ache of separation anxiety.
 Every child is different.

 Do toddlers experience this at night, too?